evothings/ecraft2learn/arduinobot/README.md

     export PATH=$PATH:~/nim-0.17.2/bin:~/.nimble/bin

-Then we have the `nim` compiler and the `nimble` package manager.
+Then we have the `nim` compiler and the `nimble` package manager available.

 ## Building Arduinobot
 ### Prerequisites
-First we need to compile the Paho C library for communicating with MQTT:
+First we need to compile the [Paho C library](https://www.eclipse.org/paho/clients/c/) for communicating with MQTT.
+It's not available as far as I could tell via packages.
+This library is the de facto standard for MQTT communication and used in tons of projects.

+To compile we also need libssl-dev:

+    sudo apt-get install libssl-dev

+Then we can build and install Paho C:

     git clone https://github.com/eclipse/paho.mqtt.c.git
     cd paho.mqtt.c